moderngl/moderngl-window/docs/guide/basic_usage.rst

 Basic Usage (WindowConfig)
 ==========================

+.. note:: This section is only relevant when using :py:class:`~moderngl_window.context.base.window.WindowConfig`.
+   Go to the Custom Usage section if your provide your own window and context or want more control.

 Using the :py:class:`~moderngl_window.context.base.window.WindowConfig`
 interface is the simplest way to start with moderngl_window.
 This can work for projects smaller projects and implies that this library